Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Detection of Machine Generated Text

 \subsubsection{Linguistic Features from Auxiliary Models}

 Past research has measured the ``consistency" of machine generated text by calculating the number of phrasal verbs and coreference resolution relationships within a sample \cite{8282270, crothers2022adversarial}.
-Other work has used the entire distribution of a text's part-of-speech (POS) tags, and named entity (NE) tags \cite{frohling2021feature}.
+Other work has used the entire distribution of sample part-of-speech (POS) tags, and named entity (NE) tags \cite{frohling2021feature}.
 Such work is motivated by differences between human and machine POS tag distributions observed in past analysis of machine generated text \cite{see2019massively, radford2019language}.

 Performing coreference resolution, and assigning POS and NE tags requires processing samples with specialized models.
-Contemporary models for this purpose are neural in nature, and as such, modern feature-based approaches leveraging linguistic features from auxiliary models perform inference on a neural network as part of the creation of feature vectors \cite{crothers2022adversarial, frohling2021feature}.
-That is, such methods are not strictly non-neural.
+Contemporary models for this purpose are neural in nature, and as a result, modern feature-based approaches that use auxiliary models to produce linguistic features may still perform inference on a neural network as part of feature creation \cite{crothers2022adversarial, frohling2021feature}.
+The implication of this detail is that feature-based approaches that initially appear entirely non-neural in nature may nevertheless include feature creation steps that are vulnerable to adversarial attacks that target neural networks.